I Love My Job: Martha Graham Cracker

 The type of drag I do is known as… monster drag.
 As opposed to illusion drag.
 I’m really having fun being playful with the gender signifiers and the way I am speaking and behaving.
 I’m being as feminine as possible trying to seduce someone while also telling them to touch my shoulder hair.
 I like confusing people.

 If you ask me to recite part of a poem for you right now, I will respond with…

 The world is too much with us; late and soon,

 Getting and spending, we lay waste our powers; —

 Little we see in nature that is ours;

 We have given our hearts away, a sordid boon.

 I came out… kind of slowly.
 My mom has said that they knew when I was pretty young that I was gay.
 But I didn’t really come out until college.

-My boyfriend is… an amazing choreographer named Matthew Neenan.
+My husband is… an amazing choreographer named Matthew Neenan.
 He founded Ballet X and now he’s choreographing all over the country.
-He just got a commission from the New York City ballet!
-His career is crazy and crazy exciting, and if he weren’t my boyfriend, I’d still be a huge fan.
+His career is crazy and crazy exciting, and if he weren’t my husband, I’d still be a huge fan.